GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Quota
 -----

-The defined quotas are stored in a `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.
+The defined quotas are stored in a `quota.config` file that must be either in the `refs/meta/config` branch of the `All-Projects` root project or in `review_site/etc` folder.

-Administrators can add and edit quotas by fetching this branch, editing the `quota.config` file locally and pushing back the changes.
+If stored in `refs/meta/config` branch of the `All-Projects` root project, administrators can add and edit quotas by fetching this branch, editing the `quota.config` file locally and pushing back the changes.

+If store in `review_site/etc` folder, administrators can add and edit quotas by editing the file and reloading the plugin.

 The `quota.config` file is a Git config file:

 ```
   [quota "sandbox/*"]